agens-no/AGGeometryKit/README.md

+## Swift

+For swift support see this branch: https://github.com/hfossli/AGGeometryKit/tree/swift

 ## Useful links

 * Bartosz Ciechanowski created a [genie effect](https://github.com/Ciechan/BCGenieEffect/) around desember 2012 using quadrilaterals
 * [Quadrilaterals on stackoverflow](http://stackoverflow.com/a/12820877/558816)
 * Want to work with us?
 Visit [agens.no](http://agens.no/)